 8. PASS FLIGHT ATTENDANT SCHOOL AND COMPLETE FIRST SUPERVISED FLIGHT

-After you finished your schooling, picked up your uniform, and got your id cards, you are ready to start your flight attendant career and get experience with your very first flight.
+After you finish your schooling, pick up your uniform, and get your id cards, you are ready to start your flight attendant career and get experience with your very first flight.

 This will be a very special and memorable day.
 The first flight is supervised and is designed to take you through some safety requirements.
 Here you have to look through safety equipment, get hands-on experience with opening the doors, operate pilot seats, and much more.
 After this, you are signed off and will receive your wing.

 To this CONGRATULATIONS.
 It is a very awarding feeling and after all your hard work, you made it!